yuchenyang83/Data_and_Code_tLME_dropout/README.md

 # tLME models with non-ignorable dropout

-## Supplementary Material for "Extending t linear mixed models for longitudinal data with non-ignorable dropout applied to AIDS studies" by Yu-Chen Yang, Wan-Lun Wang, Luis M. Castro, and Tsung-I Lin
+## Supplementary Material for "Extending $t$ linear mixed models for longitudinal data with non-ignorable dropout applied to AIDS studies" by Yu-Chen Yang, Wan-Lun Wang, Luis M. Castro, and Tsung-I Lin

 ### Author responsible for the code
 For questions, comments or remarks about the code please contact responsible author, Yu-Chen Yang (d107053002@smail.nchu.edu.tw)